 Stroll around the historic center and before getting back to Florence make sure you see the Guinigi Tower, Piazza Napoleone and 17th-century Palazzo Mansi which hosts the city’s National Museum (Pinacoteca Nazionale).

 You can easily get to Lucca from Florence by train and explore the city by yourself or you can book a tour and relax all day while a local guide takes care of the logistics.

 For sure, it’s pretty hard to explore Rome in a day, but if you have limited time and can’t spend more time in the capital, then you do what you can.

-From St. Peter’s Square, walk your way up to Castel Sant’Angelo via Via della Conciliazione and cross Ponte Sant’Angelo Bridge to get to the historic center where you will visit places like Piazza Navona, the Pantheon, the Colosseum, Piazza Venezia, the Trevi Fountain and the Spanish Steps.
+From St. Peter’s Square, walk your way up to Castel Sant’Angelo via Via della Conciliazione and cross Ponte Sant’Angelo Bridge to get to the historic center where you will visit important Rome landmarks such as Piazza Navona, the Pantheon, the Colosseum, Piazza Venezia, the Trevi Fountain, and the Spanish Steps.

 If you know you will arrive in Rome early in the morning, you can book an 8-hour day tour that will take you to visit all the most famous sights such as the Colosseum, the Roman Forum, the Pantheon, Piazza Navona, the Trevi Fountain.
 With this tour, you will also visit the Vatican Museums.

 The capital of the Umbria region, Perugia is a lovely city and one of the best day trips from Florence.
 Perugia is the city of walls and staircases, so to walk around get ready for some exercise.
 With a famous foreign university, the city is packed with students, giving a very young atmosphere.

 Among the most important places to visit in one day in Perugia is the medieval fountain Fontana Maggiore, Palazzo dei Priori Palace, the National Gallery and the 16th-century fortress Rocca Paolina.